wodeni/notes-public/penrose/work-notes.md

 ## TODOs

 - Today:
-    - [ ] Documentation for the parser
-        - [x] Substance
-        - [ ] Style
-    - [ ] a clear language spec - design doc.
-More examples of correct/incorrect programs
+    - [ ] Line segments
-    - [ ] Migrate all my documentation to a Penrose wiki
+    - [ ] Dotted line
-    - [ ] Less important: server documentation
+    - [ ] Cubic Bezier
-    - [ ] Document big TODOs in the code base
+    - [ ] Square for right angle
-        - [ ] NaNs for `layers.sub`
+    - [ ] Being able to shade region
-    - [ ] links to tutorials and blogs
+    - [ ] Debug
 - DSLDI
     - [ ] Use the proposals from Katherine and profs as resources for motivation
     - [ ] other DSLs: TikZ and DSL is TikZ, graphviz, asymtote, tikz gallary
 - Others
+    - [ ] a clear language spec - design doc.
+More examples of correct/incorrect programs
+    - [ ] Migrate all my documentation to a Penrose wiki
     - [ ] read this http://brickisland.net/diagrams/2016/11/02/related-work-graph-drawing-in-tikz/
     - [ ] ask anybody who works in MoMath

 ## Weekly Notes

-### Week 1-3: Documentation and Commutative Viz

 ----
 ## DSLDI